Physics of Aberration rather than Special Relativity

-The Bradley relation in (4) stands in contrast with the Lorentz condition leading to the Lorentz transformation with respect to the concepts of time and the speed of light.
-The Bradley relation describes the simultaneous arrival of light signals starting from the star at the two points $x$ and $x'$ in relative motion.
-In contrast with this, the Lorentz condition finds a physical interpretation in a spreading spherical wave which starts from the star and reaches the point $x$ at time $t$ and the point $x'$ at time $t'$.
-Figure 1 shows the difference between the Bradley relation and the Lorentz condition.
-Recalling the Doppler effect, there is no doubt that the velocity of light is not independent of the motion of its source.
+Seeing the Doppler effect, there is no doubt that the velocity of light is not independent of the motion of its source.
 The invariance of the velocity of light in all uniformly moving systems, which plays so decisive a role in the Lorentz transformation, has an ambiguous bearing on the experimental facts.
 To be consistent with observation for the aberration of starlight, the Doppler shift, and the Michelson-Morley experiment, the second postulate should be replaced by the restricted, but more accurate, postulate that the velocity of light appears the same in all uniformly moving systems if and only if the source and the observer are both in a given system.
-It is then apparent that the Lorentz condition has no bearing on the two systems in relative motion.
-The Lorentz transformation turns out to be a result of an ill-conceived marriage.

-The fourth component of the Lorentz transformation is worthy of mention.
-The relation of the retarded coordinates to the present coordinates of the Earth is given by the Lorentz transformation using equation (4) instead of the Lorentz condition.
-The fourth component of this transformation is written
+While a pulse of light propagates to the Earth, the motion of the Earth displaces its position: $x'=x-vt $.
+In the same manner as derived the Lorentz transformation equations we can obtain an expression for the propagation path of starlight to the Earth.
+The aberration of starlight expressed in (4) can equally be solved to give

-where {\bf n} is a unit vector in the direction of {\bf R}.
-Since the ratio between $x$ and $ct$ is the direction cosine of the propagation path of light with respect to {\bf v}, it can be expressed in the more familiar form of the Doppler shift formula.
-It is of particular interest to note that the fourth component of the modified Lorentz transformation gives a more general derivation of the relativistic formula for the Doppler shift.
-Consequently it leads us to consider the transverse Doppler shift as due to the aberration effect, and thus as observed in the direction inclined at the angle of aberration toward the direction of motion of a moving source.
+Since the ratio between $x$ and $ct$ is the direction cosine of the propagation path of starlight with respect to {\bf v}, it can be expressed in the more familiar form of the Doppler shift formula.
+It is of interest to see that the aberration of starlight gives a general derivation of the relativistic formula for the Doppler shift.
+This leads us ultimately to consider the transverse Doppler shift as due to the aberration effect and thus as observed in the direction inclined at the angle of aberration toward the direction of motion of a moving source.

-We can also give a more general derivation of the expression for the angle of aberration.
-The ratio between the $x$ component and the fourth component of this transformation can be written using the direction cosines as
+We can give a general derivation of the expression for the angle of aberration.
+As shown in the geometric figure, the ratio between the propagation path of starlight and the path of the Earth is a direction cosine.
+We obtain

+This is the same expression as given by considering the transformation of the phase of light wave, by Einstein [9].